gluppler/S-NES-BOY/REFERENCES.md

 ## License

-This reference list is maintained as part of the NES Programming Knowledge Base project.
+This reference list is maintained as part of the S-NES project.
 All external links are provided for educational purposes.
 Please verify link validity and respect the terms of use for each resource.

 ---

 **Last Updated**: 2024
-**Maintained By**: NES Programming Knowledge Base Contributors
+**Maintained By**: S-NES Contributors